swarut/japanese_permanent_residence/10-proof-of-income-預貯金通帳の写し/note.md

 ## Proof of Income
-This is easy, print out the bank statements back for one year from the website, or the statement on the bank book.
+This is easy, print out the bank statements back for two years from the website, or the statement on the bank book.

 This is how it looks like.